Differences Between High School and College

 What to expect when you transition to college

-The office of Disability Services at Vincennes University offers resources to all students with disabilities.
-Staff in the office of Disability Services is committed to creating a “safe place” where students with disabilities feel respected and valued, and where they find meaningful support from caring professionals who encourage them to be independent and successful, as well as vital, contributing members of our community.
+The office of Diverse Abilities and Accommodations at Vincennes University offers resources to all students with diverse abilities.
+Staff in the office of Diverse Abilities and Accommodations is committed to creating a “safe place” where students with diverse abilities feel respected and valued, and where they find meaningful support from caring professionals who encourage them to be independent and successful, as well as vital, contributing members of our community.

 If you are a recent high school graduate, you may be confused by the changes with which you are faced and unsure what to expect as you prepare for college.
 Realistically, the transition from high school to college requires a period of adjustment for all students since the academic demands are different in the two environments.
 However, the transition for students with diverse abilities requires special preparation in order to progress smoothly.

 During the high school years, much of the responsibility for accommodating your diverse ability fell to school personnel, and your parents served as your primary advocates.
 Even though you were required to participate in case conferences and the implementation of your Individual Education Plan (IEP) you may have felt more on the "sidelines."
 As you transition to college, your parents no longer serve as your primary advocates and you are asked to assume this role.
 It is important you understand you will be expected to seek out the services you need, provide adequate documentation of your disability, self-identify your need for accommodations, and follow-through with your assigned responsibilities in the accommodation process.